f0e/blur/README.md

 A config is a full set of blur settings.
 They're kept one to a file in the `configs` folder of your config folder, named after the file - `configs/slowmo.cfg` is the config called `slowmo` - so a config can be copied between machines, or edited by hand, on its own.

 One of them is the default, which is what videos start on when you add them unless a [rule](#rules) picks another.
 Create, rename and delete configs from the dropdown at the top of the blur settings tab, and set which one is the default there too - the star marks it, and clicking the lit star unsets it again.
+The last row of the [rules](#rules) tab sets the same thing.

 Each video in the queue can be switched to a different config from its own dropdown, so a batch can mix them - a `slowmo` clip and a normal one rendered in one sitting.
 Switching a video's config also resets its mask options to whatever that config asks for.